 Third, in the new wave of Hausa literary Eastern focus, stories started to appear from 2000 with "sword and heroics" templates.
-Indeed almost all the stories in this sub-genre were direct translations of Persian epic tales.
-Typical examples of books covers reflecting this newer Eastern focus are shown below.
+Indeed almost all the stories in this subgenre were direct translations of Persian epic tales.
+Typical examples of books covers reflecting this newer Eastern focus are shown in Plate 3.